IanSkelskey/Pong/README.md

 - Training Mode

 # Compatibility:
-Mac, PC (iOS and Android Coming Soon!)
+Mac and PC (iOS and Android Coming Soon!)

 # Download and Install Instructions: